 Ladies Rock Camp (LRC) is a weekend day camp in Providence, RI that provides an opportunity for ladies 18+ to let loose for a long weekend and play rockin’ music together.
 It is an intensive, three-day music and mentoring program for female-identified, trans, and gender non-conforming adults (the term “ladies” is used with a wink and a nod for all– there’s nothing less “ladylike” than playing music really loud!).
 The “grown-up” version of the summer camp for youth, the program brings together folks from different walks of life and all levels of musical experience for a long weekend of instrument lessons, songwriting, band practice, and workshops, all culminating in a showcase concert at a professional music venue.
 NO PRIOR MUSICAL EXPERIENCE IS NECESSARY!!
-All proceeds from LRC go directly to GRR! and help support scholarships for Girls Rock Campers.
-The next Ladies Rock Camp will be held March 10-12, 2017.
+Ladies Rock Camp was created to support and create awareness for Girls Rock Camp.
+The next Ladies Rock Camp will be held November 10-12th, 2017.

 REGISTRATION and PAYMENT

-Registration is currently open for our Spring 2017 Ladies Rock Camp!
+Registration for our Fall 2017 Ladies Rock Camp is open now!
 Capacity is limited to the first 30 participants.
 Flexible payment plans are available and a limited number of need-based scholarships are available on a first-come, first served basis for those who qualify.
 Sign up for our mailing list here to make sure you get notified as soon as registration open for future camps!

-Participants choose one instrument to focus on for the week–drums, bass, guitar, vocals, or keyboards.
+Participants choose one instrument to focus on for the weekend–drums, bass, guitar, vocals, or keyboards.
 All instruction happens in small group lessons and is led by experienced and enthusiastic female-identified, trans, or gender non-conforming musicians.

 On the first day, everyone forms bands in a way that is fun, not scary.
 The bands have band practice every day.
 During band practice, band members work together to write a song, and practice playing as an ensemble.
 Band coaches help bands with the writing process, facilitate the rehearsals, and answer questions as necessary.